🔄

 A common worry is that a brick wall will make a room feel smaller, but that’s not the case if you choose the right style.
 Faux brick panels can bring texture, warmth, and character to your space—without the cost or hassle of real brick.
 For smaller rooms, like a home office or powder room, opt for lighter-colored panels in white, light gray, or a whitewashed finish.
 These shades reflect light and create an illusion of spaciousness while still adding that desirable texture.
 In larger, open-concept areas, you can be bolder with deep reds or industrial grays to create a dramatic and cozy atmosphere.
 The key is to match the panel’s scale and color to the room’s proportions.

-Planning Your Statement Wall
+Planning Your Perfect Statement Wall

 A faux brick wall works best as an accent, drawing the eye and creating a natural focal point.
 So, which wall should you choose?
 Typically, the best statement wall is the one you see first when you walk into a room.
 It could also be the wall behind your sofa in the living room, the headboard in your bedroom, or the main wall in your dining area.
 Once you’ve picked your spot, let that wall be the star.
 Paint the other walls a complementary neutral color to avoid a busy, overwhelming look.
 You can choose from classic colors like white, gray, and red, or opt for more unusual shades from our wall panels collection to perfectly match your vision.